IjzerenHein/autolayout.js/README.md

 ### View stacks

 View stacks make it possible to group views into a column or a row.
 The following example creates a view stack named `column` which contains three sub-views.
-The benefit of this is is revealed in the second line, in which the stack as whole is horizontally positioned.
+The benefit of this is revealed in the second line, in which the stack as a whole is horizontally positioned.

     V:|[column:[top(50)][content][bottom(50)]]|
     H:|[column]|